awsdocs/aws-transfer-user-guide/doc_source/API_FileLocation.md

 ## Contents<a name="API_FileLocation_Contents"></a>

  ** EfsFileLocation **   <a name="TransferFamily-Type-FileLocation-EfsFileLocation"></a>
-Specifies the Amazon EFS ID and the path for the file being used\.
+Specifies the Amazon EFS identifier and the path for the file being used\.
 Type: [EfsFileLocation](API_EfsFileLocation.md) object
 Required: No